kablasman/ecomm-store-project/README.md

 - The live url must be added to appropriate field of the repository's "About" (top-right)
 - Both urls (code, and live) will be collected prior to the first deliverable being due
 - See the [project overview](https://www.notion.so/juneate/Project-Webstore-28443f753b344d60b0176a24e14f17c9) for details on submissions, as well as a form
+### Introduction

+This website is an e-commerce website for books.
+There are 6 main JavaScript features, including: an array of 10 books, a method of adding the book array to the UI, a toggle menu for the smallest viewport, a search bar that filters and searches books by author and title, an image gallery on the product page and a cart tracker.

+Happy shopping!
+Don't shop too hard!
 ### References

 #### Search Bar: https://www.youtube.com/watch?v=v1PeTDrw6OY